Transforming the Value Chain

 Engagement of the chain, supporting our suppliers in the transition to cage-free farming;

 Working with suppliers to ensure supply to all stores; and;

 Support to the building of public policy so that this production process can be regulated in Brazil.

 Responsible for the quality and guarantee of the origin of the meat we offer our consumers, we pioneered the publishing of a socioenvironmental policy concerning responsible purchase of beef.
-The document, built in a partnership with NGOs Earthworm and Proforest, has the goal of ensuring transparency in the beef production and supply chain to the last farm prior to slaughter, detailing the steps and the origin.
+The document, built in a partnership with NGO Proforest, has the goal of ensuring transparency in the beef production and supply chain to the last farm prior to slaughter, detailing the steps and the origin.

 We count on a traceability system where we monitor our chain of supplies to avoid our products violate standards and legislation in force relative to work conditions and production areas, thus ensuring all meat sold in our stores does not come from illegal deforestation areas.
 Moreover, since 2018, our meatpacking plants adhere to a geo-monitoring system, which also allows us to check socioenvironmental risks relative to the location of farms.

 Adequate work conditions

 With the commitment to ensure transparency in the origin of our products and respecting the Universal Declaration of Human Rights and the International Labor Declaration on the Fundamental Labor Principles and Rights in our chain of production, we monitor and conduct frequent audits in the facilities of our suppliers.
 Therefore, we check compliance with legislation and standards regarding the fight against child labor, slavery and slave-like labor conditions.